coateds/DevOpsOnWindows/InstallationNotes.md

-## Unformatted stuff
-Posh-Git
+## Posh-Git
-Enter 'find-module' in PowerShell and get:
-NuGet provider is required to continue
-PowerShellGet requires NuGet provider version '2.8.5.201' or newer to interact with NuGet-based repositories.
-The NuGet provider must be available in 'C:\Program Files\PackageManagement\ProviderAssemblies' or 'C:\Users\dcoate\AppData\Local\PackageManagement\ProviderAssemblies'.
-You can also install the NuGet provider by running 'Install-PackageProvider -Name NuGet -MinimumVersion 2.8.5.201 -Force'.
-Do you want PowerShellGet to install and import the NuGet provider now?
-[Y] Yes  [N] No  [S] Suspend  [?]
-Help (default is "Y"):

-***  Not needed for new laptop ***
+The source for Posh-Git is https://github.com/dahlbyk/posh-git

+There are a number of possible prerequisites for installations

-Install WMF 5
+* WMF 5
   Downloads:  Win8.1AndW2K12R2-KB3134758-x64.msu
   Not required on laptop after Win10 update??
-******************************

-install-module posh-git  (This is coming from: https://github.com/dahlbyk/posh-git??)
-Untrusted repository
-You are installing the modules from an untrusted repository.
-If you trust this repository, change its InstallationPolicy value by running the Set-PSRepository cmdlet.
-Are you sure you want to install the modules from 'PSGallery'?
-[Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
-Help (default is "N"):
+* NuGet provider
+  Enter 'find-module' in PowerShell console
+    If installed,  a list of available modules will be returned If not installed, an error will be returned and an opportunity to install and import the NuGet provider will be presented Or install the NuGet provider by running 'Install-PackageProvider -Name NuGet -MinimumVersion 2.8.5.201 -Force'

+Finally enter command

+	Install-Module posh-git

+Return may be a warning about installing the modules from an untrusted repository

 Posh-Git is installed to:   C:\Program Files\WindowsPowerShell\Modules\posh-git\0.7.0

 Create profiles to run the Posh-Git